OfficeDev/Office-Add-in-Commands/README.md

 ### Step 3.
 Deploy add-in manifest and test the add-in
 During the developer preview the only alternative to test your add-in is to sideload it.
+Deploying directly from VS is **NOT** supported yet, you must sideload your manifest using one of the methods below.

 - **Office Desktop**.
 Sideload you add-in via a [network share](https://msdn.microsoft.com/EN-US/library/office/fp123503.aspx).